SourceAura/Shujo/journal/entry-4.md

 ---
 date: 2019-09-17
-title: Cloning my favorite Media platform
+title: Creating a crypto-tracker
 author: SourceAura
-excerpt: "...twitter..."
+excerpt: "...no name yet..."
 ---

-...let try our hand at some sort of platform...
+...let try our hand at building a cryptocurrency tracker/ticker.
-...loosely based on twitter.
+...maybe even web3...